18F/federalist-content-guide/pages/contact-forms.md

 It is important to have a contact form so that people know how to get in touch with your team.

-Before constructing a contact form, it is helpful to answer the following questions?
+Before constructing a contact form, it is helpful to answer the following questions:

 * What groups are most likely to contact you?